In which I can’t embrace Jesus without exposing my heart

 We hit the kitchen lights and make our way upstairs, me still intermittently in and out of tears.
 I go through the motions: remove makeup, brush teeth, take meds, climb into bed.

 Finally, with nothing else to do but sit still with Stan, I full-on weep.
 Stan’s hand on my shoulder lets me know he’s not scared of my pain.
-Grieved by it, yes, but not shaken by it.
+Grieved by it, yes, but not shaken.
 I’m thankful.

 He hands me a box of Kleenex, and between my bouts of crying, our conversation moves to our road forward from here.
 What it’ll look like.
 How to steward our connection.
 How to care for one another’s hearts despite feeling utterly disoriented.